 Wall Street Analysts Are Bullish on Top Utilities Picks

-There’s a lot to be optimistic about in the Utilities sector as 1 analysts just weighed in on and Exxon Mobil (XOM) with bullish sentiments.
+There’s a lot to be optimistic about in the Utilities sector as 2 analysts just weighed in on Repsol (REPYY) and ENGIE SA (ENGIY) with bullish sentiments.

-Merrill Lynch analyst Doug Leggate reiterated a Buy rating on Exxon Mobil on October 2 and set a price target of $77.00.
-The company’s shares closed last Tuesday at $42.24.
+Kepler Capital analyst Arnaud Girod maintained a Buy rating on Repsol on December 8 and set a price target of EUR10.00.
+The company’s shares closed last Wednesday at $10.75.

-According to TipRanks.com, Leggate is a 1-star analyst with an average return of -1.5% and a 48.6% success rate.
-Leggate covers the Utilities sector, focusing on stocks such as Occidental Petroleum, Concho Resources, and Pioneer Natural.

-The word on The Street in general, suggests a Hold analyst consensus rating for Exxon Mobil with a $44.44 average price target.

 See today’s analyst top recommended stocks >>